Requirements

 FAQ

 Yes, Apple requires different types of profiles for development, testing (Ad Hoc), and distribution to the App Store.
-In Xcode, you should be able to select Automatically manage signing to create one automatically.
+In Xcode, select Automatically manage signing to create one automatically.